georgescaria/gSTAX/README.md

    | TC_1  | Y     | Amazon    | https://amazon.com |  Chrome  |
    | TC_2  | N     | Google    | https://google.com |  Edge    |

-   The Test Cases that have a corresponding Execute column value 'Y' will only be run.
+   The Test Cases that have a corresponding Execute column value ***'Y'*** will only be run.
-   For the above sample Testdata, only the class Amazon will run(create class Amazon in your project - com.gSTAX.Tests.Amazon).
+   For the above sample Testdata, only the class Amazon will run(create class Amazon.class in your project - com.gSTAX.Tests.Amazon).
 The website https://amazon.com will open 	  up in Chrome browser.
    The following browsers are supported:
    	1. Chrome
 	2. Firefox